heliossun/ELIP/rebuttal.md

 We kindly summarize two explanations about the performance gap between ELIP+ and BLIP as follows:

 *  BLIP has three loss terms: ITC, ITM, and LM.
 For ITC loss, they introduced a `momentum encoder` to generate soft labels, which improves vision-language understanding and leads to better model performance.
-However, the `momentum encoder` has millions of parameters and demand more GPU memory, which is limited by our computation resource.
+However, the `momentum encoder` has millions of parameters and demands more GPU memory, which is limited by our computation resource.

-* We follow BLIP’s implementation but simplify ELIP+’s architecture by eliminating all the momentum encoders, since we propose a light-weight fine-tuning method.
-By doing this, the `batch size` we use in ELIP+ (`200`) is still smaller than BLIP (`256`) used.
+* We follow BLIP’s implementation but simplify ELIP+’s architecture by eliminating all the momentum encoders since we propose a lightweight fine-tuning method.
+By doing this, the `batch size` we use in ELIP+ (`200`) is still smaller than the BLIP (`256`) used.
 As we observed, the batch size is essential in a contrastive learning framework, which can also explain why ELIP+ performs worse than BLIP in some cases.

 ## Reviewer J2CD